 I remember being coerced into going to a Riot Fest concert with one of my co-workers around my 25th birthday.
-I didn’t have my camera with me so when I lost my co-worker I found myself alone with nothing to do.
+I didn’t have my camera with me to distract me, so when I lost my co-worker and I found myself alone with nothing to do.
 It was at this point that I realized what “fun” meant.
 I remember being so excited that evening that when I got home I had to explain it to my brother.
 “Fun” is the social situation of standing around drinking with your ‘friends’ and not doing anything productive at all; or more to the point, fun is not doing anything productive at all.

 What I love about reality is that you don’t have to imagine the ridiculous, often it already exists.
 I believe that art should be a subjective experience and that the motifs that I place within my artwork should only start the conversation.